metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 The comps are blurred to protect the designer and the company.
 The black and red boxes are ad placeholders, and, there are gray vertical lines between columns the blurred screenshots can't show.

+The comps are replicated using mockups.
+You can check it [live on Codepen](https://codepen.io/metamn/pen/OdjaGE?editors=0100#0) to better sense the task.

 {% endmarkdown %}

 {% set image = images[4] %}